S.Africas Ramaphosa Dodges Impeachment Vote In Parliament - UrduPoint

 Cape Town, (APP - UrduPoint / Pakistan Point News - 13th Dec, 2022 ) :South Africa's scandal-engulfed President Cyril Ramaphosa on Tuesday easily survived a vote in parliament on whether to initiate impeachment proceedings that could have forced him out of office.

-The "inquiry will therefore not be proceeded with", declared National Assembly speaker Nosiviwe Mapisa-Nqakula, preventing an impeachment over allegations he concealed a huge cash theft at his farm.
+Lawmakers during the extraordinary parliamentary session voted after debating the findings of an independent panel which said Ramaphosa may be guilty of serious violations and misconduct over allegations he concealed a huge cash theft at his farm.

-The removal of Ramaphosa could have thrown the Africa's most industrialised country into political instability.
+The vote prevented an impeachment procedure that was feared could have politically destabilised Africa's most industrialised country.

-Ramaphosa -- championed as a graft-busting saviour after corruption-stained predecessor Jacob Zuma -- escaped thanks to the support of a majority of MPs from the ANC, which has been further divided by the scandal.
+Ramaphosa -- championed as a graft-busting saviour after corruption-stained predecessor Jacob Zuma -- survived thanks to the support of a majority of ANC MPs.

-The extraordinary parliamentary session opened noisily in Cape Town to discuss the findings of an independent panel which said Ramaphosa may be guilty of serious violations and misconduct.

-The 70-year-old president survived the day, thanks to his party's majority in parliament.

 Justice Minister Ronald Lamola trashed the report saying "there is not sufficient evidence to impeach the president".

-That decision upset some, who said the executive had forced their hand.
+That will position him for a second term as head of state, if the ANC wins the 2024 national election.

+Last week's ANC decision to back Ramaphosa upset some in the party.

-A few ANC lawmakers, including Nkosazana Dlamini-Zuma -- Ramaphosa's rival, a cabinet minister and Zuma's former wife -- defied the party command.
+A few ANC lawmakers, including Nkosazana Dlamini-Zuma -- Ramaphosa's rival, a cabinet minister and Zuma's ex-wife -- defied the party command.

+She walked out of parliament telling journalists that if Ramaphosa wants to fire her, "it's his democratic right.
+I won't hold it against him".

 Ramaphosa's graft-tainted predecessor Zuma survived several no-confidence motions during his tenure before his own party forced him to resign in 2018.